DiviProject/docs/source/index.html.md

 }
 ```

-Q: How many confirmations are required before staking rewards are mature?
+**Q: How many confirmations are required before staking rewards are mature?**

 A: It takes 7 days to be fully staking.
 A detailed description of staking rewards and how to maximize them is here: [Staking Divi](https://blog.diviproject.org/divi-staking-system)

-Q. Where can I see the rewards each of my masternodes has been receiving?
+**Q. Where can I see the rewards each of my masternodes has been receiving?**

 A. In the masternode list in the wallet, there’s a box with reward information.

-Q. HELP!
+**Q. HELP!
 I accidentally closed the client in the process of deploying a masternode.
-Am I going to get charged for this?
+Am I going to get charged for this?**

 A. If the masternode has not been started, isn’t active, and isn’t showing in the list you will not be charged.

-Q. How do I defund a masternode?
+**Q. How do I defund a masternode?**

 A. From the GUI, all you have to do is click the ‘X’ on any of your nodes.
 If you’re using CLI, you can delete the configuration line relating to the node in the `masternode.conf` file then restart your daemon.
 This will de-allocate the funds.

-Q. How can I tell if I am receiving masternode rewards?
+**Q. How can I tell if I am receiving masternode rewards?**

 A. All masternode rewards are currently for 540 DIVI.
-Look for them in Overview or in the Received tab in history.
+Look for them in Overview or in the Rewards tab in Transaction History.

-Q. What is the difference between total balance and spendable balance?
+**Q. What is the difference between total balance and spendable balance?**

 A. Your total balance includes coins that are funding your masternode(s).
 Those are locked away and can’t be spent unless you defund them.
 Spendable balance then is everything left over, and it’s what you can Stake with.

-Q. The rewards my masternode received don’t match the balance shown on diviscan.
-Why is that?
+**Q. The rewards my masternode received don’t match the balance shown on diviscan.
+Why is that?**

-A. @Giff or @nicksaponaro can explain that much better than I do(related to the ‘issue’ we had where masternode balances would drop)
+A. Once you receive enough from a masternode to start staking, your wallet may begin to use those funds for just that.
+It is also possible that your wallet allocated earned funds to a new masternode if you have more than one deployed.

-Q. The Client tells me “can’t check for updates” and then establishes no connection or peers, what should I do?
+**Q. The Client tells me “can’t check for updates” and then establishes no connection or peers, what should I do?**

 A.Check your firewall software (or Voodoo Shield) and make sure there’s an exception for:

-Divid.exe
+* Divid.exe
-Divi-cli.exe
+* Divi-cli.exe
-divi desktop.exe.
+* divi desktop.exe.

 On windows the first two are in `c:\users\username\appdata\roaming\divi desktop\divid\unpacked\divi_win_64` and the latter is in `c:\program files\divi desktop`

-Q. HELP!
+**Q. HELP!
 My client just closed on its down/disappeared from my hard drive.
-What do I do?
+What do I do?**

 A. Your threat protection may take extreme action and actually remove anything Divi related, including the installation file.
 Look in their AV/threat protection quarantine, and restore the following files:

-divid.exe
+* divid.exe
-divi desktop.exe
+* divi desktop.exe
-divi-desktop.log
+* divi-desktop.log
-divi desktop.lnk
+* divi desktop.lnk
-where.exe
+* where.exe
-conhost.exe
+* conhost.exe
-data_3
+* data_3
-data_2
+* data_2
-data_1
+* data_1
-data_0
+* data_0

 and make sure they will not be rescanned in the future.

-Q. How do I receive staking rewards?
+**Q. How do I receive staking rewards?**

 A. It happens automatically, but the wallet needs to be unlocked for staking.
 When you receive a staking reward, you’ll see it appear as a deposit.
 Your wallet has to be open and connected to the internet to receive rewards.

-Q. Why does my spendable balance keep fluctuating?
+**Q. Why does my spendable balance keep fluctuating?**

 A. Your balance may fluctuate if your wallet is actively staking.

-Q. HELP!
-I know I have enough to deploy a gold masternode, but it’s not letting me do it.
+**Q. HELP!
+I know I have enough to deploy a gold masternode, but it’s not letting me do it.**

 A. Your spendable balance may be fluctuating due to staking, and as a result, you may have insufficient funds to deploy a masternode until the UTXO returns from staking.

 ## GUI is Stuck Syncing